Cyber security

 Program Content

-- Identifying and responding to phishing emails
+- Identifying and responding to phishing emails and scams

-- Identifying and responding to malware attacks
+- Recognising and responding to malware and suspicious device behaviour

 Learning Outcomes